 Condo Insurance FAQ

-What will condo insurance cover?
+What does condo insurance cover in NYC?

-Does condo insurance provide liability for dogs?
+Does condo insurance cover renovations?

 Will my insurance pay for temporary housing if something happens to my condo?